mohamedyossif/task_education/README.md

  I used to excute it :
  - shared Preference for save Login .
  - Bottom Navigation Button.
- - using StateFul as State management.
+ - using StateFullWidget as State management.

 ## Getting Started